 Nubia has a rich history of distinctive jewellery, with each style given its own name and imbued with individual meaning.
-And, although today it may be difficult to find pieces made in the traditional ways, it is not impossible.
+Although today it may be difficult to find pieces made in the traditional ways, it is not impossible.

-Egypt has a long history of jewellery production, but there haven't always been rules to control the quality of the items made.
+Egypt has a long history of jewellery production, but there hasn’t always been regulation to control the quality of the items made.
 Over the past thousand years, laws have been created and refined, leading to the system in place today.

 Created using delicate production techniques, the intricate beauty of Fatimid jewellery has long influenced jewellery production in Egypt, right through to the present day.

 With similarly unusual shapes and multifaceted meanings, the protective amulets worn by the ancient Egyptians are not so different from those seen across Egypt today.

 Jewellery is often prized for its beauty, but to many, it also provides protection from the world's malevolent forces, its very shape imbued with power.